NickTomlin/fawk/README.md

 nawk
 ---

 Not awk: awk for people who want to hack a bunch of text and don't want the power or complexity of awk.
-This is an attempt to cover some simple use cases of awk without creating a flow blown programming language.
+This is an attempt to cover some simple use cases of awk without creating a full blown programming language.

 ```shell
 nawk <filename> <expression: '$0'> <options>